High porosity hair can be a pain to deal with at times, however, learning how to start caring for it doesn’t have to become a hassle.

 Deep Condition Regularly

 Deep conditioners contain nourishing ingredients that help to alleviate the symptoms of high porosity hair.

 When you deep condition, it provides your hair with nutrients that help replenish moisture, promote elasticity, increase strength, and smooth down the hair cuticle.

-Since high porosity hair is more prone to dryness, you want to maintain a proper moisture-protein balance by alternating between moisture-based deep conditioners and protein.
+Since high porosity hair is prone to dryness, you want to maintain a good moisture-protein balance by alternating between moisturizing deep conditioners and protein treatments as needed.

 - OBIA Naturals Babassu Deep Conditioner

-- Nature’s Little Secret Rose DC
+- Nature’s Little Secret Rose Deep Conditioner

 Use Sealants When Styling